apache/logging-log4cxx/src/site/markdown/concepts.md

 the file name, the method name, and the line number.
 If you would not like to include this information in your build but you still wish to keep the log statements, define `LOG4CXX_DISABLE_LOCATION_INFO` in your build system.
-This will allow log messages to still be created, but the location information will be invalid.
+This will allow log message creation, but the location information will be invalid.

 ## Levels {#levels}